sarmadiali98/ReLico/README.md

 If you are using the hardware example, edit the serial port in `serial_bridge.py` to match your system.

+### LF benchmark script cannot find tools

+If you are using the verification benchmark workflow, make sure `lfc`, `uclid`, and `z3` are installed and available on your `PATH`, and confirm that the benchmark-side `env.bash` is sourced if your setup depends on it.

 ## License

 ReLico is distributed under the **GNU GPL v2.0**; see `LICENSE`.

-This repository includes or adapts work built on the Rebeca compiler framework, publicly available at https://github.com/rebeca-lang/org.rebecalang.compiler, and should retain the associated license and provenance notices.
+This repository includes or adapts work built on the Rebeca compiler framework and should retain the associated license and provenance notices.

 Unless explicitly stated otherwise, the example files in this repository are distributed under the same license as the main project.